 Claeys led a Northern Illinois defensive unit that was ranked No. 14 in the nation and No. 1 in the Mid-American Conference in scoring defense, allowing an average of just 19.08 points per game in the 2010 season.
 The Huskies were also No. 32 in the nation in pass efficiency defense, No. 27 in total defense and No. 27 in rushing defense in Claeys' final season at NIU.

 Claeys' defense topped the MAC and ranked 30th in the country in total defense in 2009.
-The Huskies were also among the top 30 FBS teams in the country in scoring defense last season and held opponents below 125 yards per game on the ground.
+The Huskies were also among the top 30 FBS teams in the country in scoring defense that season and held opponents below 125 yards per game on the ground.
 In 2008, his first season at NIU, Claeys and the defensive staff engineered one of the biggest turnarounds in the country, as the Huskies led the MAC in pass defense, total defense and scoring defense.
 The Huskies finished in the top 20 nationally in three categories - fifth in pass defense, 14th in scoring defense and 17th in total defense.
 Rivals.com named Claeys as the MAC's Defensive Coordinator of the Year for 2008.

 Both Claeys and offensive coordinator Limegrover deserve credit for Northern Illinois' turnover margin of +0.79 per game in 2010, which ranked No. 2 in the MAC and No. 17 in the nation.
 The Huskie offense turned the ball over just 14 times in 13 games in 2010 to rank No. 5 in the nation.